Queueing theory

 Queueing theory is the mathematical study of waiting lines, or queues.
 A queueing model is constructed so that queue lengths and waiting time can be predicted.
 Queueing theory is generally considered a branch of operations research because the results are often used when making business decisions about the resources needed to provide a service.

 Queueing theory has its origins in research by Agner Krarup Erlang, who created models to describe the system of incoming calls at the Copenhagen Telephone Exchange Company.
-These ideas have since seen applications in telecommunication, traffic engineering, computing, project management, and particularly industrial engineering, where they are applied in the design of factories, shops, offices, and hospitals.
+These ideas were seminal to the field of teletraffic engineering and have since seen applications in telecommunications, traffic engineering, computing, project management, and particularly industrial engineering, where they are applied in the design of factories, shops, offices, and hospitals.

 Spelling

 The spelling "queueing" over "queuing" is typically encountered in the academic research field.
 In fact, one of the flagship journals of the field is Queueing Systems.

+Description

+Queueing theory is one of the major areas of study in the discipline of management science.
+Through management science, businesses are able to solve a variety of problems using different scientific and mathematical approaches.
+Queueing analysis is the probabilistic analysis of waiting lines, and thus the results, also referred to as the operating characteristics, are probabilistic rather than deterministic.
+The probability that n customers are in the queueing system, the average number of customers in the queueing system, the average number of customers in the waiting line, the average time spent by a customer in the total queuing system, the average time spent by a customer in the waiting line, and finally the probability that the server is busy or idle are all of the different operating characteristics that these queueing models compute.
+The overall goal of queueing analysis is to compute these characteristics for the current system and then test several alternatives that could lead to improvement.
+Computing the operating characteristics for the current system and comparing the values to the characteristics of the alternative systems allows managers to see the pros and cons of each potential option.
+These systems help in the final decision making process by showing ways to increase savings, reduce waiting time, improve efficiency, etc. The main queueing models that can be used are the single-server waiting line system and the multiple-server waiting line system, which are discussed further below.
+These models can be further differentiated depending on whether service times are constant or undefined, the queue length is finite, the calling population is finite, etc.